Solonarv/custom_hero_dota/docs/heroes/Trickster.md

 Rubick mimics his Studied target's most recently cast spell with a target of his choice.
 The spell appears to originate from the Studied target.
  - Can be cast irrespective of the original ability's cooldown and mana cost.
  - Cannot cast the same ability twice within that ability's original cooldown time.
+ - Rubick must have vision over the Studied hero.

 | 24/12/6 second cooldown | Mana cost is equal to 100/80/60% of the original ability's cost |
 |---|---|